pranjaljain99/Recommender-System/README.md

 **lift (X --&gt; Y) = supp (X U Y)/( supp(X) supp (Y) )**
 _For two products likely to be bought together, lift needs to be greater than 1_

-_b) Similar Customer based analysis – Based on the score/rating given by the customer.  _
+_b) Similar Customer based analysis – Based on the score/rating given by the customer_

 This is also known as Collaborative Filtering.
 The basic idea behind building a collaborative filtering is very simple.
 Suppose we have a customer C1 to whom we need to make recommendations.
 For this, we need to find a group of other users whose likes and dislikes are similar to the customer C1.

 **Importance** :Collaborative Filtering has a significance of its own that is it does not require to understand the nature of the items and still can suggest complex products.
 This can be implemented in any kind of recommendation whether books, movies, products, people etc. It doesn’t require any feature selection because to select relevant features form a data like movies or music is quite complicated.
 To compute this, we can use different approaches like Jaccard similarity, Cosine similarity or Pearson similarity.

-_c) Content based analysis – Based on the Review sentiments of the customer.  _
+_c) Content based analysis – Based on the Review sentiments of the customer_

 This is also known as Content Based Filtering.
 Here I have used text mining (Sentiment Analysis) to determine the sentiment of the Customer as per the reviews provided for a product and based on this and the average score (rating) given by the customer, I have tried to predict a similar product for a customer.